-Question-49: What is the difference between Resource Leveling and Resource Smoothing?
+Question-49: What is the difference between Resource Levelling and Resource Smoothing?

-Answer: Both Resource Leveling and Resource Smoothing are Resource Optimization Techniques.
-We use these techniques to get optimum results from our resources.
+Answer: Both Resource Levelling and Resource Smoothing are Resource Optimization Techniques.
+We use these techniques to get optimum result from our resources.

-Every schedule is a resource constraint, and during the development, we may find peaks like in one month/week we need 250 men-counts, but in others, we only need around 150-200 men-counts.
+Every schedule is a resource constraint and during the development, we may find peaks like in one month/week we need 250 men-counts but in others, we only need around 150-200 men-counts only.
 Hence, we will use resource optimization techniques to be averaged and get a possible smooth graph.
 The same is applicable to deal with other resources line Material, Equipment, etc.

-Resource leveling is a "Parent" technique and may be followed by Resource smoothing; you may call it a "Child" technique.
+Resource leveling is a "Parent" technique and may be followed by Resource smoothing, you may call it a "Child" technique.

-During Resource Leveling, the Project's overall duration may be changed as it is Resource Constraint.
-Still, in Resource Smoothing, we use slack/float for distribution and no change in Project Duration.
+During Resource Leveling the Project overall duration may be changed as it is Resource Constraint but in Resource Smoothing, we use slack/float for distribution and hence no change in Project Duration.